mvysny/karibu-testing/README.md

   That offers better IDE support in Java but requires a lot of effort creating and managing those wrapper classes.

-At the moment Karibu-Testing classes are included in the Vaadin UI (as an implementation detail).
+At the moment Karibu-Testing classes are included in the Vaadin UI Unit-Testing library (as an implementation detail).
 However, this can change at any time.

 The development of both products will now happen independently.
 However, if the Vaadin guys